-Are you heading on vacation and hate the idea of paying to cool down a house where nobody’s home?
+Are you heading on vacation and hate the idea of paying to cool down a vacant house?
 Maybe you have a second home that sits vacant throughout most of the summer and doesn’t truly need air conditioning year-round.
 Figuring out how to balance the budget for a home that remains empty can be tricky.
 You want to do what is best for the house but hate the idea of paying for unnecessary service.

 How long will you be gone?